Bounding Training Data Reconstruction in DP-SGD: Bounding Training Data Reconstruction

 \section{Bounding Training Data Reconstruction}

 We will now formalize the reconstruction problem further and then provide bounds on the success probability of reconstruction attacks against DP-SGD.
-Then we improve the privacy attack introduced in \Cref{sec: background} and show that its success probability is nearly identical to the bound given by our theory.
-We conclude this section by inspecting how different variations on our threat models change both the upper bound and the optimality of our new attack.
+We will also develop improvements to the reconstruction attack introduced in \Cref{sec: background} from which to benchmark the tightness of our bound.